redis/redis-doc/topics/cluster-spec.md

 be redirected, such a client would be very inefficient.

 Redis Cluster clients should try to be smart enough to memorize the slots configuration.
-However this configuration is not *required* to be up to date, since contacting the wrong node will simply result in a redirection, that will trigger an update of the client view.
+However this configuration is not *required* to be up to date.
+Since contacting the wrong node will simply result in a redirection, that should trigger an update of the client view.

-Clients usually need to fetch a complete list of slots and mapped node addresses at two different moments:
+Clients usually need to fetch a complete list of slots and mapped node addresses in two different situations:

 * At startup in order to populate the initial slots configuration.
 * When a `MOVED` redirection is received.

-Note that a client may handle the `MOVED` redirection updating just the moved slot in its table, however this is usually not efficient since often the configuration of multiple slots is modified at once (for example if a slave is promoted to master, all the slots served by the old master will be remapped).
-It is much simpler to react to a `MOVED` redirection fetching the full map of slots to nodes from scratch.
+Note that a client may handle the `MOVED` redirection by updating just the moved slot in its table, however this is usually not efficient since often the configuration of multiple slots is modified at once (for example if a slave is promoted to master, all the slots served by the old master will be remapped).
+It is much simpler to react to a `MOVED` redirection by fetching the full map of slots to nodes from scratch.

 In order to retrieve the slots configuration Redis Cluster offers an alternative to the `CLUSTER NODES` command that does not